malaika-n/Predict-Lead-Score/README.md

 <img src="Files/8.png">

-<h3> The business value of this model and why should we use this model?
+<h3> The business value of this model and why should we use this model?</h3>
 To attach business value to this model the following assumptions have to be made:

 * Lead converted into sales will yield $120 in Revenue for the first year